studio1902/statamic-peak-docs/docs/features/forms.md

  <div x-init="form.hidden_field_handle = 'value', form.validate('hidden_field_handle')"></div>
 ```

 This will make sure that your hidden fields gets populated with the data you want and added to the precognition request.
+When the value comes from Alpine and needs to be dynamic you can use `x-effect` instead.